RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 ![Bitcoin Unforgeable Costliness](images/image_06b.png)
 ![Decred Security Curve](images/image_07.png)

 The Decred security curve shows the multiple of honest hashpower required to 'forge' a **Decred** block for a given share of the ticket pool (orange).
-It also presents amount of time (in days) to which an attacker would need to commit to buying all 20 tickets in every block to achieve that share of the pool (blue).
+It also presents the amount of time (in days) to which an attacker would need to commit to buying all 20 tickets in every block to achieve that share of the pool (blue).

 This analysis does not account for honest ticket purchases diluting the attacker, nor the inevitable increase in the ticket price in DCR in response to the attacker's ticket demand.

 A hashpower multiple of 1.0 implies the attacker needs hashpower equal to the honest miners (a traditional 51% attack) in order to keep up with the honest chain [(Haon and Collins, 2019)](https://medium.com/coinmonks/comparing-double-spend-resistance-decred-vs-bitcoin-part-1-330c8081b2a9).
 The chart is curtailed at a 75% share of the ticket pool as this represents the threshold at which protocol governance decisions can be passed supporting a chain fork.
-Arguably, this point is better termed 'consensus' rather than than an 'attack'.
+Arguably, this point is better termed 'consensus' rather than an 'attack'.

 It can be seen that for a share of tickets less than 25%, the required hashpower to forge a **Decred** block increases exponentially and requires in excess of 10x the honest miner hashpower.
-At 50% of tickets, **Decred** security functions similar to a pure PoW chain requiring a 51% attack to double spend, albeit with the additional cost to aquire DCR ammounting to 50% of the ticket pool.
+At 50% of tickets, **Decred** security functions similar to a pure PoW chain requiring a 51% attack to double spend, albeit with the additional cost to acquire DCR amounting to 50% of the ticket pool.

 > Decred's Hybrid security mechanism maintains the core value proposition of the pure PoW system employed by Bitcoin and overlays PoS validation akin to two-factor authentication.
 This enhances the actual security by orders of magnitude in the most probable scenarios of ticket ownership share by an attacker.